 ▶ Syntax analysis (parsing) takes the tokens generated by the lexer and organizes them into a parse tree that represents the constructs of the language being recognized.
-These constructs are expressed as a context-free grammar; generally, such parsers are either written as a recursive descent parser (generally by hand, though automation tools do exist), or a bottom-up parser (generally automated by tools like bison or lemon.)
+These constructs are expressed as a context-free grammar; generally, such parsers are either written as a recursive descent parser (generally by hand, though automation tools do exist), or a bottom-up parser (generally automated by tools like bison or lemon, or perhaps along the lines of antlr.)